Naratzul/vellum/docs/variables.md

 Variables are private.
 It means that only that script is aware of them, can write to them and read from them.
 Other scripts can't access that script's variables.

 To declare a variable, use the `var` keyword.
 You also can specify the type explicitly, but it is optional — the type will be inferred from initializer.

 But if you omit an initializer, you have to specify the type; the variable gets a default value for its type: numeric types `0`, Bool `false`, String `""`, and object and array types default to `none`.

+For `conditional` variables, see [Modifiers](modifiers.md).
+For interpolated string values, see [Strings](strings.md).

 ```vellum
 script MyScript {